nikitavoloboev/data/productivity/flow/Rules.md

 - Name all modifier triggers (uppercased)

 ## MindNode
-- Use lighter themes for sharing (it's nicer) (and using in general)
-- Use one tree structure for organisation especially when sharing maps (makes the map much easier to follow)
+- Use one tree structure for organisation especially when sharing maps (makes the map much easier to follow).

 ## Writing
 - Use proper punctuation and capitalise things appropriately